d-smith/go-training/golang-training.md

 * Interface compliance is at the value level, not the type level.
 * First part of interface header - points to the iTable, which has the type as well as the method set.

+Embedding

+* Allows you to take an existing type and extend it
+* Can take an existing type and override its behavior
+* Embed the type by including an inner type in the struct declaration - https://play.golang.org/p/UkrDXkk-Ch
+* The inner type exists in and of itself.
+* Type promotion - all the methods and identifiers of the inner type are promoted up to the outer type.
+* Override example - if the outer type implements the interface the the inner type interface is not promoted, use case is you call the inner impl before adding in the outer's value.